What to do in Porto in the rain?

 What to bring back as a souvenir from Porto?

-1,7 km - Historical center
+1,7 km - Historical heart

 Use the Porto funicular